nicklaustrup/dungeonchat/.github/instructions/fixing_bugs.md

 * **Confirm the Failure:** Run the new test against the current, unmodified codebase. **It MUST fail**.
     * This failure is critical—it confirms you have successfully and reliably reproduced the bug in a controlled environment.
     * This failing test is now your target for a successful fix.
+    * Write additional tests for new and unexpected bugs that come up during this phase.

 ---